 The following is the process that applicants must follow to schedule a hearing with the Zoning Hearing Board:

-- File the Zoning Hearing Board Application, the $500 fee (this covers roughly 1/3 the cost of the hearing, the Township covers the remainder) and plans.
+- File the Zoning Hearing Board Application, the fees (this covers roughly 1/3 the cost of the hearing, the Township covers the remainder) and plans.
 You should provide 5 copies of the form and plans.

 - Township staff then processes the application and schedules a hearing.